philspins/open-democracy/docs/loyalty-gauge-feature-plan.md

 ## 1. Feature Overview

 A **radial gauge** displayed at the top of each MP/MLA profile page.
-The needle points toward one of three poles:
+The needle points to one of three options:

 ```
         PARTY